 When you're dealing with credit card points and airline miles, there are some key differences.
 The ability to transfer credit card points to different airline and hotel accounts makes these points incredibly versatile and valuable.
 And that's an area where American Express Membership Rewards points truly excel.

-With nearly two dozen Amex transfer partners at your disposal between airlines and hotel chains, American Express points open up a world of travel opportunities.
-But whether you’re a newbie to points and miles or an old hand, these transfers are a whole new can of worms, with confusing twists and considerations to keep in mind.
+With nearly two dozen Amex transfer partners at your disposal between airlines and hotel chains, the ability to transfer American Express points open up a world of travel opportunities.
+But whether you're a newbie to points and miles or an old hand, these transfers are a whole new can of worms, with confusing twists and considerations to keep in mind.

-We’ll show you how to transfer your American Express Membership points – and some of the best partners to keep in mind.
+We'll show you how to transfer your American Express Membership points – and some of the best Amex transfer partners to keep in mind.

 20+ Amex Transfer Partners to Choose From

-Before we get into the “how?”, let’s cover the “where?”
-As in, where can you transfer your American Express Membership Rewards?
+Before we get into the “how?”, let’s cover the “who” and “where?”
+As in, who is Amex partners with?
+Where can you transfer your American Express Membership Rewards?

 With more than 20 transfer partners overall, American Express has the largest stable of airline and hotel partners out there – more than similar points programs like Chase Ultimate Rewards, Capital One, or Citi ThankYou Points.

 Below are the current options, as well as how long it takes to move points from your American Express account to an airline or hotel brand – and breakouts on some of our favorite options.

 |Cathay Pacific||Airline||1:1||1-7 days|